pkaushik/pkaushik.github.io/source/_posts/2013-12-27-realtime-maps-with-meteor-and-leaflet.markdown

 L.tileLayer('http://{s}.tile.stamen.com/toner/{z}/{x}/{y}.png', {opacity: .5}).addTo(map);
 ```

-Next we replace the map template's event handler from the original example with Leaflet's ```"dblclick"``` event handler which conveniently returns a Leaflet ```LatLng``` with its callback, which we promptly save as the Meteor Session variable ```Session.createCoords```.
-Because Meteor Session variables are reactive, setting ```Session.showCreateDialog``` triggers the display of a dialog allowing the user to enter additional details about the new party.
-This mechanism is unchanged from the original example.
+The next significant change was to replace the `map` template's event handler from the original example with Leaflet's `"dblclick"` event handler to manage the creation of new parties.
+The Leaflet version conveniently returns a `LatLng` which I saved to a Session variable before triggering `createDialog`.
+The mechanism to trigger dialogs by setting the associated Session variables - `Session.showCreateDialog` and `Session.showInviteDialog` - is unchanged from the original example.
+It works because Meteor Session variables are [reactive](http://docs.meteor.com/#reactivity).

 ``` js
 map.on("dblclick", function(e) {